-The district will continue to implement reduced class sizes to close the academic achievement gap and improve learning for English learners.
+The district will continue to implement reduced class sizes to close the academic achievement gap and improve learning for English learners by:

 - a.
-Maintaining the additional two mathematics class size reduction teachers for improved effective instruction. - b.
-Maintaining class size reduction teacher and the two instructional assistants to close the academic achievement gap on the CAA English and mathematics of English learners and socioeconomically disadvantaged pupils. - c.
+Maintaining the additional two English and five mathematics class size reduction teachers at the three comprehensive high schools for improved effective instruction. - b.
+Maintaining class size reduction teacher and the two instructional assistants to close the academic achievement gap on the CAA English and mathematics of English learners and economically disadvantaged pupils. - c.
 Maintaining reduced class size sections in English, mathematics, science, and social studies for teachers to provide effective instruction.